PUGX/PUGXGeneratorBundle/README.md

 This bundle is an extension of [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle).

+> ⚠  This bundle is abandoned and no longer maintained.
+Use [MakerBundle](https://github.com/symfony/maker-bundle) instead.

 It adds many functionality on top of it, and corrects some minor issues:

 * main block name customizable in layout